RM312/WeatherDataAnalysis/README.md

 ### 2. API Key

-Replace the `api_key` variable in the `weather_analysis.py` file with your OpenWeatherMap API key to enable data retrieval.
+Replace the `api_key` variable in `weather_analysis.py` with your own OpenWeatherMap API key to enable data retrieval.

 ### 3. Running the Application